barklund/mortenbarklund.com/content/blog/15-ways-accessible-name-button/index.md

 weight: 100
 covercaption: "The label for this button should probably not be 'arrow' but 'walk' or similar - right?"
 coveralt: "A button to activate a cross walk signal"
-tags: ["accessibility", "html", "buton", "standards"]
+tags: ["accessibility", "html", "button", "standards"]
 ---

 When you see a button on a webpage, you probably know what it does.
 If you don't, the page is poorly made.
 But just because _you_ do, when you _see_ it, doesn't mean a non-visual user does when interacting with it.